MISSION: TO SERVE EVERY STUDENT WITH EXCELLENCE AS THE STANDARD

 |6.
 Adoption of Agenda|

-Superintendent Dr. Mark Mullins read into record the changes to the agenda that took place after the agenda was published on September 29, 2020.
+Superintendent Dr. Mark Mullins read into record the changes made to the agenda since being released to the public on Tuesday, June 9, 2020.

 |A. Administrative Staff Recommendations|

 |B. Recognition of Visitors/Guests/Staff|

 Cindy Lesinski, Chief Financial Officer, introduced Rick Collins.
 Mr. Collins has many years of auditing and financial experience.
 He most recently retired from his position of Chief Financial Officer of Orange County Public Schools and now works with the Florida Association of District School Superintendents where he shares his expertise with helping new superintendents get a better understanding of school budgets and the budgeting process.
 Mr. Collins has been providing mentorship to Ms. Lesinski upon her arrival and Ms. Lesinski expressed her sincere gratitude.
 Mr. Collins began presenting his deep dive analysis of Brevard's budget which included an analysis of historical data and a review of the 2020-21 final conference report data.
 His summary concluded: Some expenditure by object differences with peers, but nothing significant; Some expenditure by function differences with peers, but nothing significant; FCR analysis indicates consistency of operations over time and slightly below state average; Total funds compression adjustment is less because funding is better, but also because of proration; Overall funding per student for FY2021 is comparable to peer districts and is below state average; BPS would receive an additional $7.9 million if funded at state average per student and funding for FY 2021 may change rapidly based on future actions.